| Swing bridge 49, Royal Oak, Oakgrove Royal

 of the bridge, when previously these forces could only be taken

+by friction and resulted in deck movement.
 Unfortunately this pintle was unable to cope with the rotational

 movement of the bridge beams under modern day traffic loading